allenporter/home-assistant-datasets/datasets/anomaly/README.md

-## Anomolies
+## Anomalies

-This dataset is used for classifying area summaries as anomolies vs classifying as operating normally
+This dataset is used for classifying area summaries as anomalies vs classifying as operating normally